 - Writing a Protocol: A Validation Protocol outlines all of the validation activities listed in ANSI/AAMI/ISO11135:2014 and ensures all aspects of the validation process are met.
 If necessary Midwest Sterilization Corporation can recommend a sterilization consultant to assist you with writing a protocol.

 -Designing a Representative Load: During the validation a representative product load is assembled.
 This load can be made of simulated product (Dunnage), sealable product, or a combination of simulated/sealable product.

 Once a protocol has been written and test product has been sent to Midwest Sterilization Corporation the validation test cycle can begin.
 The Half Cycle Method is typically used during most validation testing and consists of One Fractional Cycle, Three Half Cycle and Three Full Cycles as listed in ANSI/AAMI/ISO11135:2014.

 - Fractional Cycle: Is used to demostrate that the external process challenge devices are more difficult to sterilize than your internal process challenge devices.

 - Half Cycles: The three half cycle use 50% of the intended gas dwell time of a full sterilization cycle.
 This cycle is intended to effectively sterilize the product and henceforth show sterility with shortened parameters.

-- Full Cycle: The Three Full Cycles measures sterility/product performance and residual level that will occur during routing processing.
+- Full Cycle: The three full cycles measures sterility/product performance and residual level that will occur during routine processing.